spacefreak86/pyquarantine-milter/README.md

 ### Conditions
 The following condition options are optional:
 * **local**
-  If set to true, the rule is only executed for emails originating from addresses defined in local_addrs and vice versa.
+  If set to true, the rule is only executed for e-mails originating from addresses defined in local_addrs and vice versa.
 * **hosts**
   A list of hosts and network addresses for which the rule should be executed.
 * **envfrom**
   A regular expression to match against the evenlope-from addresses for which the rule should be executed.
+* **envto**
+  A regular expression to match against all evenlope-to addresses.
+All addresses must match to fulfill the condition.

 ## Developer information
 Everyone who wants to improve or extend this project is very welcome.